zefrenchwan/recueil/README.md

 When asking for locations, you do not want to request "location", and "city" and "capital city" and ...
 You want to receive cities when asked for locations because cities are a sort of location.

+## How do I run it ?

+1. create a `.env` file at the same level as the Dockerfile
+2. Set in there `DBUSER` and `DBPATH`
+3. Run script `./deploy.sh`

 ## FAQ / Comments

+### Is it prod ready ?

+Depends on what you mean by prod ready, but please, audit this code and make it compliant within your organization security policy.

 ### You said that using NLP models is not a good thing !